 - a non-adhesive Non-Slip Shelf Liner

 My favorite bedding to use at this point is the shelf liner.
 It makes a nice, thick padding, and it’s washable which makes it a very inexpensive option if you reuse it over and over.

-Heat Lamp & Thermometer
+7. Add a Heat Lamp and Thermometer

 Baby chicks need heat.
 They will die without it.
 In nature, the mother hen uses her body to keep her baby chicks warm during the first few weeks of their lives.
 You need to replicate this warmth in your brooder.

 Don’t feel obligated to spend a fortune or buy the most “promising” product on the market.
 Your heat lamp doesn’t have to be anything fancy.
-We like to use a clamping lampso we can clip it up and hang it over the brooder.
+We like to use a clamping lamp so we can clip it up and hang it over the brooder.

 Again, there are choices here.
 Typically, you would use one of the following types of bulbs…

 - Incandescent bulbs– Otherwise known as regular ol’ household bulbs.
 This is what we use.
 Don’t use anything less than a 75 watt bulb to start with though, or you won’t get enough heat.
 If you live in a cold location or have your chickens in a damp environment, this might not be sufficient.

 - Halogen bulbs– These last longer than incandescent bulbs, and provide more heat for less energy.

 - Infrared Heat Lamp Bulb (red or white)- More expensive, but they last longer and provide more heat than regular bulbs for less energy.
 Some say the red glow helps prevent chicks from pecking each other, but I’ve never had a problem with this.
 A 125-watt bulb or greater should be sufficient.

 - Ceramic bulb (or ceramic infrared heat emitter)- More expensive, but it does not emit light, only heat.
 It will last much longer than other bulbs, and uses less energy.
 You’ll need a 100-watt ceramic bulb.